cockroachdb/docs/v2.2/authentication.md

 -   Information about the certificate owner
 -   The CA's digital signature

-### Digital Signature
+## Digital Signature

 The CA's digital signature works as follows: The certificate contents are put through a mathematical function to create a **hash value**.
 This hash value if encrypted using the CA's private key to generate the **digital signature**.
 The digital signature is added to the digital certificate.
 In our example, the CA adds their digital signature to Rosa's certificate validating her identity and her public key.

 As discussed [earlier](#certificate-authority), the CA's public key is widely distributed.
 In our example, Amy already has the CA's public key.
 Now when Rosa presents her digital certificate containing her public key, Amy uses the CA's public key to decrypt the digital signature on Rosa's certificate and gets the hash value encoded in the digital signature.
 Amy also generates the hash value for the certificate on her own.
 If the hash values match, then Amy can be sure that the certificate and hence the public key it contains indeed belongs to Rosa; else she can determine that the communication channel has been compromised and refuse further contact.

-### How it all works together
+## How it all works together

 Let's see how the digital certificate is used in client-server communication: The client (e.g., a web browser) has the CA certificate (containing the CA's public key).
 When the client receives a server's certificate signed by the same CA, it can use the CA certificate to verify the server's certificate, thus validating the server's identity, and securely connect to the server.
 The important thing here is that the client needs to have the CA certificate.
 If you use your own organizational CA instead of a publicly established CA, you need to make sure you distribute the CA certificate to all the clients.

-### TLS certificates
+## TLS certificates

 CockroachDB uses TLS 1.2 server and client certificates.
 The TLS server certificates have the following requirements:

-1. The primary hostname ([domain name](https://en.wikipedia.org/wiki/Domain_name) of the website) must be listed as the **Common Name** in the **Subject** field of the certificate.
-2. The address (IP address or DNS name) used to reach a node, either directly or through a load balancer, must be listed in **Subject Alternative Names** field of the certificate.
+1. The hostname or address (IP address or DNS name) used to reach a node, either directly or through a load balancer, must be listed in the **Common Name** or **Subject Alternative Names** fields of the certificate.
-3. The certificate must be signed by a trusted certificate authority.
+2. The certificate must be signed by a trusted certificate authority.

 The TLS client certificates are used to authenticate the client connecting to a server.
 Because most client certificates authenticate a user instead of a device, the certificates contain usernames instead of hostnames.
 This makes it difficult for public CAs to verify the client's identity and hence most public CAs will not sign a client certificate.
 In that case, you might need to set up your own internal CA to issue client certificates.

 ## Using digital certificates with CockroachDB

 CockroachDB uses both TLS 1.2 server and client certificates.
 Each CockroachDB node in a secure cluster must have a **node certificate**, which is a TLS 1.2 server certificate.
+Note that the node certificate is multi-functional, which means that the same certificate is presented irrespective of whether the node is acting as a server or a client.
 The nodes use these certificates to establish secure connections with clients and with other nodes.
 Node certificates have the following requirements:

-- The certificate must have all the IP addresses and DNS names used to reach the node (or the Admin UI) listed in the `CN` (Common Name) or `Subject Alternative Name` fields.
+- The hostname or address (IP address or DNS name) used to reach a node, either directly or through a load balancer, must be listed in the **Common Name** or **Subject Alternative Names** fields of the certificate:

+  - The values specified in [`--listen-addr`](start-a-node.html#networking) and [`--advertise-addr`](start-a-node.html#networking) flags, or the node hostname and fully qualified hostname if not specified
+  - Any host addresses/names used to reach a specific node
+  - Any load balancer addresses/names or DNS aliases through which the node could be reached
+  - `localhost` and local address if connections are made through the loopback device on the same host

  This is needed to allow other clients and nodes to verify that they are indeed communicating with a CockroachDB node and not an imposter.

 - CockroachDB must be configured to trust the certificate authority that signed the certificate.

 Based on your security setup, you can use the [`cockroach cert` commands](create-security-certificates.html), [`openssl` commands](create-security-certificates-openssl.html), or a custom CA to generate all the keys and certificates.